Latest death, injury and ill health data available for every local authority area (See Notes to Editors)

 It comes as new figures show that 920 people suffered an injury while at work across Dorset in 2013/14.
 That compares to 944 injuries the previous year.

 Statistics were also released today (14 Jan) showing the scale of workplace illness.
 Across Dorset some 17,500 people were estimated to have been made ill through their work over the same period.

 Nationally, across Great Britain, there were 133 deaths at work in 2013/14, more than 79,500 injuries were formally reported (through RIDDOR) and over 1.1 million people are estimated to have been made ill.

 That is a huge reduction from when HSE was formally established in January 1975 to enforce the Health and Safety at Work etc. Act 1974 – the statute that underpins all health and safety legislation, and that is credited with making the UK one of the safest places to work in the world.
 In 1974/75 a total of 651 employees alone were killed, and that is without including self-employed workers whose deaths were not recorded in the same way.

 The stark decline is welcome, but local employers are being urged to review whether they can do more to protect their workforce.

 The latest figures show that those involved in construction, manufacturing and waste and recycling are most at risk, with agriculture another industry where sustained improvement is needed.

 Areas of particular concern include falls from height; work on machinery that is poorly maintained and guarded; and failing to properly manage workplace transport.

-“The decrease in the injury figures should be welcomed and does offer some encouragement that we are continuing to head slowly in the right direction, but there is scope for more improvement.
-We can still go further and challenge the industries where there is room to do more to protect worker safety.
+“The figures offer encouragement that we are continuing to head in the right direction, but they also show that we can still go further and challenge the industries where there is room to do more.